cintnguyen/Ascending_Notes/README.md

 Expected Outcome: The edited note should be successfully updated.
 Delete Operation

-Test Case 4: Removing a Note - Tests the ability to remove a note from the app.
+Test 4: Removing a Note - Tests the ability to remove a note from the app.
 Test Steps:
 Render the app with existing notes.
 Simulate user action to delete a specific note.